Biosphere 2: Praise and criticism

-One of their own scientific consultants was earlier critical.
-Dr. Ghillean Prance, director of the Royal Botanical Gardens in Kew, designed the rainforest biome inside the Biosphere.
+One of their own scientific consultants was critical early on.
+Ghillean Prance, director of the Royal Botanical Gardens in Kew, designed the rainforest biome inside the Biosphere.
 Although he later changed his opinion, acknowledging the unique scope of this experiment and contributed to its success as a consultant, in a 1983 interview (8 years before the start of the experiment), Prance said, "I was attracted to the Institute of Ecotechnics because funds for research were being cut and the institute seemed to have a lot of money which it was willing to spend freely.
 Along with others, I was ill-used.
 Their interest in science is not genuine.
 They seem to have some sort of secret agenda, they seem to be guided by some sort of religious or philosophical system."
 Prance went on in the 1991 newspaper interview to say "they are visionaries ...
 And maybe to fulfill their vision they have become somewhat cultlike.
 But they are not a cult, per se ...
 I am interested in ecological restoration systems.
 And I think all sorts of scientific things can come of this experiment, far beyond the space goal ...
 When they came to me with this new project, they seemed so well organized, so inspired, I simply decided to forget the past.
 You shouldn't hold their past against them."

 Poynter in her memoir rebuts the critique that because some of the creative team of Biosphere 2 were not credentialed scientists, the results of the endeavor are invalid.
 "Some reporters hurled accusations that we were unscientific.
-Apparently because many of the SBV managers were not themselves degreed scientists, this called into question the entire validity of the project, even though some of the world’s best scientists were working vigorously on the project’s design and operation.
+Apparently because many of the SBV managers were not themselves degreed scientists, this called into question the entire validity of the project, even though some of the world's best scientists were working vigorously on the project's design and operation.
 The critique was not fair.
 Since leaving Biosphere 2, I have run a small business for ten years that sent experiments on the shuttle and to the space station, and is designing life support systems for the replacement shuttle and future moon base.
 I do not have a degree, not even an MBA from Harvard, as John [Allen] had.
 I hire scientists and top engineers.
-Our company’s credibility is not called into question because of my credentials: we are judged on the quality of our work".
+Our company's credibility is not called into question because of my credentials: we are judged on the quality of our work".
 H.T.
 Odum noted that mavericks and outsiders have often contributed to the development of science: "The original management of Biosphere 2 was regarded by many scientists as untrained for lack of scientific degrees, even though they had engaged in a preparatory study program for a decade, interacting with the international community of scientists including the Russians involved with closed systems.
 The history of science has many examples where people of atypical background open science in new directions, in this case implementing mesocosm organization and ecological engineering with fresh hypotheses".